-When I started working as a freelancer playing orchestral music--some of the first groups to hire me did not only that but a huge variety of film music as well as pop, rock, and video game music.
+When I started working as an orchestral freelancer some of the first groups to hire me performed not only classical music but a huge variety of film music as well as pop, rock, and video game music.
 I didn't study a lot of those genres in school--so I had to learn fast.
 And I got to play some oboe d'amore as well: the oboe d'amore is the misunderstood middle sibling of the oboe family with a beautiful, unique tone and vastly under-represented in the literature.

 Schubert - Erlkönig.
 My own arrangement. https://youtu.be/fVCIQ5_3K30